 PART III TERMS AND CONDITIONS

-The terms and conditions of this Change Order are as set forth in the Agreement are incorporated herein by reference and shall apply with respect to the rights and obligations of the parties under this Change Order #2.
-Unless otherwise expressly defined or modified by the terms herein, all capitalized terms in this Change Order #2 shall be as stipulated in the Agreement.
+The terms and conditions of this Change Order are as set forth in the Agreement are incorporated herein by reference and shall apply with respect to the rights and obligations of the parties under this Change Order #3.
+Detailed specifications, inlcuding warranty and performance guarantees applicable to the Transformer, are set forth in the attached Exhibit A, Proposal to Enron for the Supply of Generator Step-Up Transformer for the Pleasanton Project dated October 9, 2000, and Exhibit B, GE-PROLEC Standard Specifications for GSU Transformers, S&S-GSU2.DOC dated August 1997, Rev.2.
+These Exhibits are incorporated herein by reference as though fully set forth herein.
+Unless otherwise expressly defined or modified by the terms herein, all capitalized terms in this Change Order #3 shall be as stipulated in the Agreement.

 All other terms and conditions of the Agreement remain unchanged and in full force and effect.